sizzzy/Silk-Corp-Guide/README.md

       1. Click "Fork Repository" to Continue
       2. Press Enter to Create the New Pull Request from the Notification Bar
       3. Press Enter to Confirm Creating a Patch Branch
+      4. Choose "Cancel" when asked if want to switch to the Pull Request
+   9. If You have already Forked the Repository, then do the following:
-   10. Click on the GitHub Pull Request Button
+      1. Click on the GitHub Pull Request Button
-   11. Click "Create New Pull Request..."
+      2. Click "Create New Pull Request..."
-   12. Change the "Into" Area so it is pointing you to the right branch.
+      3. Change the "Into" Area so it is pointing you to the right branch.
       - We usually have to change this from "main" to "gh-pages"
-   13. Write a Description of what you are changing and why.
+      4. Write a Description of what you are changing and why.
-   14. Click the "Create" button to finalize your Pull Request (PR)
+      5. Click the "Create" button to finalize your Pull Request (PR)

 ---